Creating your first virtual machine

 Button to create a new VM in VirtualBox

 • Give it a useful name like "Ubuntu", then select the ISO image for Ubuntu Desktop that you downloaded.
-Check the box to "Skip Unattended Installation."
+Uncheck the box to "Proceed with Unattended Installation."

 Click the little arrow on the right of ISO Image to find the file you downloaded

-• On the Hardware tab, give the VM 4096MB of Base Memory, and 2 Processors. (you can do less, but it will make things run slower)
+• Expand the menu to "Specify virtual hardware."
+Give the VM 4096MB of Base Memory, and 2 Processors. (you can do less, but it will make things run slower)

-• Create a Virtual Hard Disk that is at least 15GB (preferably 20 if you have the space for it).
+• Expand the menu to "Specify virtual disk."
+Create a Virtual Hard Disk that is at least 15GB (preferably 20 if you have the space for it).

 • Click Finish and the virtual machine installation will begin.
 Continue with "Installing Ubuntu" below